GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

   Android but are doing the main development and testing under Linux.

 We now describe a directory structure that addresses these issues.
 It is only a recommendation and not a requirement.
+Note that (with care) it is possble to create project files that are portable between all supported platforms.

 There is a top-level directory called ``pyqtdeploy``.
 Everything else will be placed in this directory or one of its sub-directories.
 It does not matter